pranaymodukuru/Instagram_Squarify/README.md

 # Instagram_Squarify
 A small python script to automate adding a blurred background to images to make them instagram compatible.

+I frequently edit pictures I take on mobile/camera and edit them in Lightroom on PC and post on instagram.
+In this process I may sometimes need to use some third party apps to add background-blur etc. This whole process requires me to transfer images multiple times between devices and process them on different devices.
+So I decided to automate this step using python.

+Usage:
 * Just paste the image files to be squarifed into pictures folder and run 'main.py' to run with default settings.

 * If you want to manually adjust the background blur or brightness use '--blur_strength' or '--background_brightness' flags.